SpakowitzLab/chromo/doc/source/poly_models.rst

 where :math:`N` is the number of Kuhn lengths in the chain.

-Polymer chain model B: shearable, stretchable wormlike chain
+Polymer chain model C: shearable, stretchable wormlike chain
 ------------------------------------------------------------

 We consider the shearable, stretchable wormlike chain potential, given by